djeada/Backend-Engineers-Guide/notes/02_network_communications/02_tcp_and_udp.md

 ## TCP vs UDP

-The Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP) are cornerstone transport protocols, enabling diverse applications to communicate over networks.
-Understanding their characteristics is key for network software development.
+Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) are fundamental transport protocols that enable different types of applications to communicate over networks.
+They each address data delivery in different ways, making it helpful to understand their characteristics before deciding which one to use in a given scenario.
+In essence, TCP acts like a registered letter that requires proof of delivery, while UDP behaves more like a simple letter that may not be guaranteed to arrive.

-In essence, TCP is like sending a registered letter that requires a signature upon receipt, whereas UDP is akin to sending a regular letter that could potentially get lost in the mail.
-TCP ensures the message gets through without error, and UDP gets the message out quickly.

 ### TCP (Transmission Control Protocol)

-TCP is a connection-oriented protocol that ensures the reliable, ordered delivery of data between sender and receiver.

-- **Three-way Handshake**: To establish a TCP connection, a procedure known as a "three-way handshake" is used.
-This ensures both parties are ready for data transmission and allows them to acknowledge the connection setup.
-- **Data Transfer and Acknowledgments**: Once the connection is established, the data transfer process begins.
-For each packet sent, an acknowledgment is expected.
-If an acknowledgment isn't received within a specified time, the sender retransmits the packet.
-- **Flow Control**: TCP uses a sliding window mechanism to avoid overwhelming the receiver with data.
-The window size can be adjusted dynamically depending on network conditions and receiver capabilities.
-- **Congestion Control**: TCP uses several algorithms to detect network congestion and adjust the data transmission rate accordingly to maintain optimal network performance.
-- **Connection Termination**: A connection is terminated when the session is complete, and it follows a four-way handshake method to ensure both parties agree to the termination.

 ```
 Client                                      Server